dask/dask-ml/docs/source/hyper-parameter-search.rst

 This case happens when the data doesn't fit in memory but there aren't many hyperparameters to search over.
 The data doesn't fit in memory, so it makes sense to call ``partial_fit`` on each chunk of a Dask Array/Dataframe.
-These estimators do that, possibly with some configuration:
+This estimators does that:

 .. autosummary::
    dask_ml.model_selection.IncrementalSearchCV

+More detail on :class:`~dask_ml.model_selection.IncrementalSearchCV` is in ":ref:`hyperparameter.incremental`".

 :class:`~dask_ml.model_selection.GridSearchCV` and
 :class:`~dask_ml.model_selection.RandomizedSearchCV` can to also call ``partial_fit`` on each chunk of a Dask array, as long as the model passed is wrapped with :class:`~dask_ml.wrappers.Incremental`.

-More detail on :class:`~dask_ml.model_selection.IncrementalSearchCV` is in ":ref:`hyperparameter.incremental`".

 .. _hyperparameter.cpu-nmem: